Kids are grown

 We won’t be doing shamanic journeys or ayahuasca retreats here.

-What I offer is grounded, practical support based on evidence-based tools and insights for your unique stage of life and personal goals.
+What I offer is grounded, practical support based on science and insights for your unique stage of life and personal goals.

 Motherhood doesn’t stop when our kids grow up - it adapts